Eating Disorders Are not a Teenage Phase

 It’s true that the turbulent times of adolescence are the most common time for an eating disorder to emerge.
 Statistics like the ones above, however, demonstrate that adults are by no means immune.
 Things like divorce, pregnancy, aging, retirement, or work can all be triggers for an adult – regardless of the fact if they suffered from an eating disorder as a teen or not.

-Many adults are hesitant to bring up their eating disorder with health care providers because of the "teenage fad" myth.
-They fear being told that they should have grown out of it, or that it is a young person's disorder.
+Many adults are hesitant to bring up their eating disorders with health care providers because of the “teenage fad” myth.
+They fear being told that they should have grown out of it, or that it is a young person’s disorder.
 This is concerning because, just like teenagers, it is highly important for adults to get treatment as soon as possible.
 The earlier individuals (at any age) have access to treatment, the better their chances will be to recover from their eating disorder and achieve wellbeing, balance, and peace.